Skip to main content

 Heart health support

 If you are a member of a Medavie Blue Cross-insured plan, you are covered for ongoing education and support for better heart health.
-Our Health Coaching and Chronic Disease Management benefit reimburses you for on-on-one counselling and education services with a health coach to help you lower your cholesterol and keep your blood pressure in check.
-Included under this benefit is our 360 Total Care program, which offers telemedicine and virtual coaching to help conquer diabetes, hypertension, and weight management challenges.
+Our Health Coaching and Chronic Disease Management benefit reimburses you for one-on-one counselling and education services with a health coach to help you lower your cholesterol and keep your blood pressure in check.

-Also available under your plan is our Blue Cross Mobile app to help you manage your prescription drugs, and Health Connected, an online wellness portal featuring a variety of healthy living tools and resources, including a health risk assessment tool.
+Health Connected is our online wellness portal featuring a variety of healthy living tools and resources, including a health risk assessment tool.

 Share this post